d-h-a-n-u-s-h-s/DBMS-movie-reccomendation-system/README.md

 - Port in use: If port 5000 is busy, set `FLASK_RUN_PORT` or edit `app.py` to run on a different port.
 - Schema changes: If you tweak the schema, re-run `movie_review_system_complete.sql` or apply targeted DDL/DDL+data updates.

-## License

-Project is provided as-is for educational purposes.
-Add a license file if needed.